Star Citizen: The ultimate mining guide (3.8)

 Alignment of the spaceship before mining

-When mining asteroids, you have to be careful whether the laser is moved away from the stone by any movement of the spaceship.
+When mining asteroids, the pilot has to be careful whether the laser is moved away from the stone by any movement of the spaceship.
 Adjust carefully using the strafing keys.

 Injecting energy with a mining laser

 When you are in Mining Mode (“M), activate the mining laser with the left mouse button.
 The goal is to completely fill the fracturing sensor on the right side.
-To do this, we need to keep the energy level of the stone (Rock Energy Level, the indicator to the left below the laser strength indicator, Laser Throttle) in the green zone.
+To do this, the energy level of the stone (Rock Energy Level, the indicator to the left below the laser strength indicator, Laser Throttle) must be kept inside the green zone.
 This area can be quite small and it takes some practice to keep the laser energy there long enough until the fracturing sensor is completely filled.

 Tips for using the Mining Throttle